saifu-a/covid-tracker/Documentation.md

 #### The following websites were the one from where we took our inspiration

+1. Ministry of Health and Family Welfare (mohfw.gov.in)

+    This is the official website of Government of India, Ministry of Health and Family Welfare.
+The charts displayed in that site inspired us.

-1. covid19india.org
+2. covid19india.org

     This is a website built using React.js and has their own REST API.

+3. indiacovid-19.in

+    This is a website similar to covid19india.org.
+But it is built using Angular.
+They don't have any APIs.

 ## Methodology (Problem Formulation, Algorithm Description, and other Design descriptions)